-- (1) A term of an assured tenancy is of no effect so far as the term makes provision (however expressed) - (a) prohibiting the tenant from having a child live with or visit the tenant at the dwelling or restricting the circumstances in which the tenant may have a child do so, or - (b) prohibiting the tenant from being a benefits claimant. - (2) But- - (a) subsection (1)(a) does not apply if the provision is a proportionate means of achieving a legitimate aim, and - (b) subsection (1)(a) and (b) does not apply to the extent that the landlord is insured under an excluded contract of insurance and the provision in the tenancy is a means of preventing the landlord from breaching the term which causes the contract to be an excluded contract of insurance. - (3) For the purpose of subsection (2)(b), a contract of insurance is an excluded contract of insurance if- - (a) section 53 of the Renters' Rights Act 2025 (terms in insurance contracts relating to children or benefits status) does not apply to it, and - (b) it contains a term which makes provision (however expressed) requiring the landlord- - (i) to prohibit the tenant from having a child live with or visit the tenant at the dwelling or to restrict the circumstances in which the tenant may have a child live with or visit the tenant at the dwelling, or - (ii) to prohibit the tenant from being a benefits claimant.
+- A term of an assured tenancy is of no effect so far as the term makes provision (however expressed) - - (a) prohibiting the tenant from having a child live with or visit the tenant at the dwelling or restricting the circumstances in which the tenant may have a child do so, or

-(4) In this section-
+- (2) But - - (a) subsection (1)(a) does not apply if the provision is a proportionate means of achieving a legitimate aim, and - subsection (1)(a) and (b) does not apply to the extent that the landlord is insured under an excluded contract of insurance and the provision in the tenancy is a means of preventing the landlord from breaching the term which causes the contract to be an excluded contract of insurance. - For the purpose of subsection (2)(b), a contract of insurance is an excluded contract of insurance if - section 49 of the Renters (Reform) Act 2024 (terms in insurance contracts relating to children or benefits status) does not apply to it, and - it contains a term which makes provision (however expressed) requiring the landlord - to prohibit the tenant from having a child live with or visit the tenant at the dwelling or to restrict the circumstances in which the tenant may have a child live with or visit the tenant at the dwelling, or - (ii) to prohibit the tenant from being a benefits claimant. - (4) In this section-

-- (a) is entitled to payments (including payments made directly to a landlord) under or by virtue of benefits and welfare legislation, or - (b) is entitled, by virtue of section 80 of the Local Government Finance Act 1992, to a reduction in the amount of council tax payable in respect of the property on the basis of income or an entitlement to a payment mentioned in paragraph (a),
+- is entitled to payments (including payments made directly to a landlord) under or by virtue of benefits and welfare legislation, or - is entitled, by virtue of section 80 of the Local Government Finance Act 1992, to a reduction in the amount of council tax payable in respect of the property on the basis of income or an entitlement to a payment mentioned in paragraph (a),